damzam/AdaptAPI/REVIEW.md

 - Authentication / secrets AWS Secrets Manager

-- task schduling/queueing...make sure to play nice, avoid DoS and check robots.txt
+- Task schduling/queueing...make sure to play nice, avoid DoS and check robots.txt
   - (see settings.py for throttling)

-- persistence: storing semi-structured data timestamped versions in Postgres or Redis (grok vector databases)
+- Persistence: storing semi-structured data timestamped versions in Postgres or Redis

 - Check for diffs (you can automate the process of detecting and notifying in the event of information loss/change in the event of a modification in data availability or HTML structure)
   - Validations based on domain-specific knowledge (e.g. policy status, endorsement data, etc.)